SanjayThallam/PAML_Walmart/README.md

 The alternative is to use the Kaggle link: https://www.kaggle.com/competitions/m5-forecasting-accuracy/data

 The PDF of our Writeup is also included in this repository.
+The line to the report is: https://github.com/SanjayThallam/PAML_Walmart/blob/main/PAML_Final_Report.pdf